qmlbook/qmlbook/docs/start/start.rst

         }
     }

-The declaration language is called QML and it needs a runtime to execute in.
+The declaration language is called QML and it needs a runtime to execute it.
 Qt provides a standard runtime called ``qmlscene`` but it's also not so difficult to write a custom runtime.
-For this we need a quick view and set the main QML document as source.
+For this, we need a quick view and set the main QML document as a source.
 The only thing left is to show the user interface.

 .. code-block:: cpp